Standing: The phase of flight prior to pushback or taxi, or after arrival, at the gate, ramp, or parking area, while the aircraft is stationary.

 Accidents by Flight Phase

-Approach and landing are highly complex flight phases which place significant demands on the crew in terms of navigation, aircraft configuration changes, communication with Air Traffic Control, and frequently responding to congested airspace or degraded weather conditions.
+Approach and landing are highly complex flight phases, which place significant demands on the crew in terms of navigation, aircraft configuration changes, communication with Air Traffic Control, congested airspace, and degraded weather conditions.

-This confluence of high workload and the increased potential of unanticipated circumstances is exactly the kind of complex interplay of contributing factors that could lead to an accident.
+This combination of high workload and the increased potential for unanticipated events can create a complex interplay of contributing factors, which may lead to an accident.

 Definitions of flight phases

 Taxi: The aircraft is moving under its own power prior to takeoff or after landing.
 This phase includes the taxi to runway, the taxi to takeoff position, and the taxi from runway until the aircraft stops moving under its own power.

 Takeoff: From the application of takeoff power, through rotation and to an altitude of 35 feet above runway elevation or until gear-up selection, whichever comes first.
 This phase includes rejected takeoff.